Use Story Maps for Better Reading Comprehension

 If you teach older students, feel free to add other elements, such as major and minor characters, historical period, the moral of the story, and other key points.

 Older students may also enjoy creating their own story map.
-Offer several ideas for templates they might use, and then set them free to create!
+Offer several ideas for templates for students to use, and then set them free to create!